Buy This Cook That

 a tray of maraschino cherries draining on a layer of paper towels

 You want the cherries to sit in the rum for at least 24 hours.
 We let ours go for 72 hours.
-The longer they chill the strong they will taste of rum.
+The longer they chill the stronger they will taste of rum.

 maraschino cherry dipped into melted dark chocolate